dotnet/docs-maui/docs/migration/multi-project-to-multi-project.md

 ## Bootstrap your migrated app

-When manually updating a Xamarin.Forms to .NET MAUI you will need to enable .NET MAUI support in each platform project, update each platform project's entry point class, and then configure the bootstrapping of your .NET MAUI app.
+When manually updating a Xamarin.Forms class library to a .NET MAUI class library you will need to enable .NET MAUI support in each platform project, update each platform project's entry point class, and then configure the bootstrapping of your .NET MAUI app.

+> [!IMPORTANT]
+> This section doesn't apply if you've created your .NET MAUI app using the multi-project template.
+Instead, proceed to [Update app dependencies](#update-app-dependencies).

 ### Enable .NET MAUI in platform projects